 Draft Recommendations for Handling Silver Nanomaterials Awaiting Public Comments

 The National Institute for Occupational Safety and Health (NIOSH) recently evaluated the available literature on silver and nanosilver to determine if there is sufficient evidence for a size-specific recommended exposure limit (REL).
-The draft recommendations now are available for public comments until April 22, 2016.
 After the public comment period, NIOSH will revise the document in response to the public and peer review comments received before publishing the final recommendations.

 OSHA Urges Greater Vigilance Toward Safety After 4 Nebraska Workers Die of Job-Related Injuries in March